 Biography

-Dr. Rao is a Professor in the Medical College of Georgia and Director at the Laboratory for Theory and Mathematical Modeling, Medical College of Georgia, Augusta University.
 Until 2012, he held a permanent faculty position at Indian Statistical Institute, Kolkata.
-He had taught and/or performed research at several premier institutions including, the Indian Statistical Institute (ISI), University of Oxford (Oxford, UK), the Indian Institute of Science (Bengaluru, India) and the University of Guelph, (Guelph, Canada) prior to his arrival at Augusta University.
+He has taught and/or performed research at several premier institutions including, the Indian Statistical Institute (ISI), University of Oxford (Oxford, UK), the Indian Institute of Science (Bengaluru, India) and the University of Guelph, (Guelph, Canada) prior to his arrival at Augusta University.

 Areas of Expertise (4)